EHBE(LEGAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION / ESL

 19 TAC 89.1210

 English learners shall participate with their English-speaking peers in general education classes provided in subjects such as art, music, and physical education.
-A district shall ensure students enrolled in the bilingual or ESL program have a meaningful opportunity to participate with other students in all extracurricular activities.
-Elective courses may be taught in a language other than English.
+A district shall provide students enrolled in the program a meaningful opportunity to participate fully with other students in all extracurricular activities.
+Elective courses included in the curriculum may be taught in a language other than English.
 Education Code 29.055, .057(b); 19 TAC 89.1210(f)

 Bilingual Education Program Models

 The bilingual education program shall be implemented through at least one of the following program models:

 - Dual language immersion/one-way; or